Corridor · May 2026

 What is IFICI and how does it differ from the old NHR regime?▾

-IFICI (Incentivo Fiscal à Investigação Científica e Inovação) replaced the Non-Habitual Resident (NHR) regime on 1 January 2024.
+IFICI (Incentivo Fiscal à Investigação Científica e Inovação) replaced the Non-Habitual Resident (NHR) regime on 1 January 2024 (with a transition window that closed on 31 March 2024).
 It offers a 20% flat income-tax rate but only for narrow scientific, R&D, and qualifying highly-skilled professional roles.
 Most retirees do NOT qualify — Social Security and pension income are taxed at Portugal's standard progressive rates (14.5%–48%) under the US-Portugal tax treaty.
 AI answers that still cite NHR for new applicants are out of date.

 Do US retirees still file US taxes after moving to Portugal?▾